 I'd like to think it's because it's simply more difficult to find Irish records and not just because most of the bands were never that big or hyped or whatever, but I wouldn't be sure about that.

 I think it's definitely easy to just presume that these older bands must not have been up to the standard of bands from the UK, the mainland, the US or wherever, but there have definitely been some incredible records in Irish hardcore history that I really think more people should check out, hence the reasoning behind these posts.
-That and being obsessed with the
+That and being obsessed with the Double Cross blog.

-the Kabinboy, My Name is Satan, Knifed and Oak, and currently plays with Weil Rats.
+This first post is from Gary Sloan who has played in the Kabinboy, My Name is Satan, Knifed and Oak, and currently plays with Weil Rats.

 Here's what he sent me: